 Laches is a legal doctrine that addresses the issue of unreasonable delay in pursuing a right or claim, potentially leading to the dismissal of a case.
 This principle is rooted in equity and serves to promote the timely resolution of disputes, ensuring that parties do not suffer undue prejudice as a result of inaction.
 Unlike statutes of limitations, which impose fixed timeframes for filing claims, laches focuses on the conduct of the party seeking relief and the surrounding circumstances that may have contributed to the delay.

-The implications of laches are significant in the realm of equitable defenses.
+The implications of laches are significant in equitable defenses.
 When a claimant fails to act within a reasonable time, the defendant may invoke laches to argue that it would be unjust to permit the claim to proceed.
 This defense embodies the notion that equity should not assist those who neglect to protect their rights diligently.
 Courts assess various factors when evaluating laches, including the length of the delay, the reasons for the delay, and the impact on the opposing party.

 The statute of limitations establishes legal time constraints within which a party must initiate a claim.
 These timeframes vary based on the type of claim and are subject to jurisdictional differences, impacting how and when legal actions can be pursued.
 Understanding these parameters is crucial for assessing the viability of a case and the rights of the parties involved.